dafny-lang/dafny/docs/DafnyRef/Types.md

 TODO: Need syntax for real literals with exponents

-TODO: Need double and flot machine-precision types, with literals and operations (including NaN, infinities and signed zero).
+TODO: Need double and float machine-precision types, with literals and operations (including NaN, infinities and signed zero).

 ## 7.3.
 Bit-vector types
 ````grammar